-A project charter is a short document (I love one-pagers!) that is approved by the project managers and stakeholders and used by all team members when running a project, specially in the initiation and planning phases.
+A project charter is a short document that contains the most relevant project information, is approved by the project managers and stakeholders, is kept up to date, and can be used by all team members as the single source of truth when running a project, specially in the initiation and planning phases.

-It expresses the objectives of the project, the conditions and risks, the go-to people, stakeholders and decision makers as well as the initial budget and constraints, the communications strategy…
+A good project charter contains basic administrative data to identify and manage the project, expresses the needs and objectives of the project, the conditions and risks, the go-to people, stakeholders and decision makers as well as the initial budget and constraints, milestones, and communications strategy.

 Project charters are useful not only because they make sure everybody is on the same page regarding the fundaments of the project, but also because they reinforce the position of the project manager and acts as a framework for decision making and acceptance.